Legio Maria: Official hierarchy

-Simeo Ondeto is known as the Lodvikus or The Glory of God, whose role is to bring the world to understand the hidden treasures of life after death and dramatise the reality of eternal life.
+Simeo Ondetto is known as the Lodvikus or The Glory of God, whose role is to bring the world to understand the hidden treasures of life after death and dramatise the reality of eternal life.
 According to Legio Maria the promise by Jesus to return has been fulfilled by the coming of Simeo.
 Legio Maria also seems not to believe in a final judgement of the whole world.
 They believe in immediate judgement of individuals immediately after death.
 This is supported by the long list of adored Legio saints.
 Some of the official Legio Maria saints include Timotheo Atila, Maria Ombwayo, Tobias Oongo, Petro Otieno, Mumbo Carilus and Angi Clement.
-Church leaders distinguish Messias Simeo Ondeto's mission as separate from that of Jesus.
+Church leaders distinguish Messias Simeo Ondetto's mission as separate from that of Jesus.
 He was not sent to replace Jesus, for Jesus was a name given to the son of God when he accomplished a second dispensational mission.
-Instead, Messias Simeo Ondeto is God incarnated in another context, specifically for the third dispensation of the glory of God.
-Often, 1 John 4:1 is used as biblical support for the confession that God has again come into the flesh through Messias Simeo Ondeto, for "every spirit which confesses that Jesus Christ has come in the flesh is of God and every Spirit that does not confess Jesus is not of God…Therefore we say that Jesus has come in the flesh.
+Instead, Messias Simeo Ondetto is God incarnated in another context, specifically for the third dispensation of the glory of God.
+Often, 1 John 4:1 is used as biblical support for the confession that God has again come into the flesh through Messias Simeo Ondetto, for "every spirit which confesses that Jesus Christ has come in the flesh is of God and every Spirit that does not confess Jesus is not of God…Therefore we say that Jesus has come in the flesh.

 Finding Africa in the yoke of colonialism, Simeo is also talked of as a saviour from the oppression of colonialism and "healer and protector from the evils of witchcraft."
-Simeo Ondeto is not seen merely God's messenger, but as "the actual embodiment of God in history."
+Simeo Ondetto is not seen merely God's messenger, but as "the actual embodiment of God in history."